 You may have been laboring under the illusion that life insurance has no drawbacks, that it helps to provide security for you and your loved ones and that’s it.
 Well, no. Everything has downsides, even cupcakes, puppies and vacations.
 Life insurance is no different.
 So if you’re thinking about doing something to safeguard your family financially, here are some things to consider before you go getting all selfless.

 costs money.
-This is true, but it’s usually pretty affordable, especially if you get term life insurance (which covers you for a fixed period of time).
+This is true, but it’s usually pretty affordable, especially if you get term life insurance, which covers you for a fixed period of time.
 For most healthy people, term life insurance costs less than a gym membership, car insurance, or a monthly trip to the movies (unless you always go alone).
-For example, a healthy 30-year-old woman could buy a 20-year, $750,000 Haven Term policy, issued by MassMutual, for about $30 per month.
+For example, a 30-year-old woman could buy a 20-year, $750,000 Haven Term policy, issued by MassMutual, for about $30 per month.

 Which brings us to another disadvantage of life insurance: it makes you realize how numerous and serious those responsibilities have become.
-You don’t get life insurance for yourself, you get it for those who depend on you, and it can be daunting to accept that you’ve become someone with dependents, such as a partner and/or children, and financial responsibilities – like debts and a mortgage – that may outlive you.
+You don’t get life insurance for yourself, you get it for those who depend on you.
+It can be daunting to accept that you’ve become someone with dependents, such as a partner and/or children, and financial responsibilities – like debts and a mortgage – that may outlive you.

 One final disadvantage of life insurance is that it may recalibrate your sense of self- worth.
 We all consider what we’re worth per year, per day or per hour when evaluating wages and salaries; beyond that, ideas about our value tend to be more abstract.
 But life insurance puts a price on your head, as if you were a wanted fugitive in the Old West.
 As a friend of mine said with amused glee when the birth of his daughter made him get life insurance, “I’m now worth more dead than alive.”
 Not everyone finds this funny.
-If you have such thoughts, there’s probably someone in your life (spouse, parent, bartender) who can tell you it isn’t so, and that your importance on this mortal coil easily exceeds whatever cash value is now attached to your premature exit.
+If you have such thoughts, there’s probably someone in your life (spouse, parent, bartender) who can tell you it isn’t so.
+Your importance on this mortal coil easily exceeds whatever cash value is now attached to your premature exit.

 Michael Davis is a freelance writer and editor who has covered everything from fashion and music to parenting, work, and finance.
 He has been a chef, restaurateur and record label owner.

-* Haven Life Plus (Plus) is the marketing name for the Plus Rider which is included as part of the Haven Term policy.
+Haven Life Plus (Plus) is the marketing name for the Plus Rider which is included as part of the Haven Term policy.
 The rider is not available in every state and is subject to change at any time.
-Neither Haven Life nor MassMutual is responsible for the provision of the benefits and services made accessible under the Plus Rider, which are provided by third party vendors (partners).
+Neither Haven Life nor MassMutual are responsible for the provision of the benefits and services made accessible under the Plus Rider, which are provided by third party vendors (partners).